← Back to Blog

 The 7-second resume rule says recruiters spend about 7.4 seconds on a first-pass resume scan before deciding to read it more carefully or reject it.
 They read in an F-pattern, fixating on the name, current title, current company, dates, and the first 2 to 3 bullets of your top role.
 To pass the 7-second test, your single most relevant qualification must sit in the top third of page 1, in your job title field, not buried inside a bullet halfway down.

-The 6 Zones Recruiters Actually Fixate On
+The 6 Zones Recruiters Fixate On

 Eye tracking heatmap of recruiters scanning a resume in the F-pattern reading order